TechSquareInc/intern-playbook/docs/source/introduction/what-is-hpc.md

 - Scientific research
 - Academic and university labs
-- Aerospace and automative industries
+- Aerospace and automotive industries
 - National laboratories and defense
 - Weather and climate modeling
 - Finance and market simulation